-- 1. To add a single sample row, right-click the sample list and choose Add Sample. - 2.
-To add multiple sample rows, select the number of rows and then click the Add Sample icon, 1 .
+- 1. To add a single sample row, right-click the sample list and choose Add Sample.

 The application adds the specified number of new, empty samples to the end of the sample list.

 To insert samples into the list

 Select the sample above which you will insert new, Specimen samples, and then do one of the following: